 In the field of industrial automation, two technologies stand out due to their widespread use and specific capabilities: OPC Unified Architecture (OPC UA) and Message Queuing Telemetry Transport (MQTT).
-Both protocols play a crucial role in the networking of OT devices and IT applications.
-However, OPC UA and MQTT serve different requirements and use-cases based on their specific properties.
-The following article therefore highlights the main differences between OPC UA and MQTT with regard to these properties.
+Both protocols play a crucial role in today’s IT/OT integration.
+However, OPC UA and MQTT serve different requirements and use-cases.
+Therefore, this article highlights the key differences between OPC UA vs. MQTT in terms of their specific characteristics.

 OPC UA Fundamentals

 OPC UA (Open Platform Communications Unified Architecture) is a communication standard developed by the OPC Foundation.
 This standard was designed for secure, reliable and platform-independent data exchange in industrial automation systems.
-OPC UA supports complex data types and object models.
-This capability makes it possible to support complex industrial processes.
+Unlike simple data transfer protocols, OPC UA supports complex data types and object models, making it well-suited for advanced industrial processes.
 Detailed information on OPC UA can be found here.

-- Information modeling: Supports extensive information modeling including structured data types, object-oriented models and complex data structures.
+- Information modeling: Supports structured data types, object-oriented models, and complex data structures.

 - Integrated security mechanisms: Provides built-in security features, including authentication, authorization, encryption and data integrity.